TosbackCgusBridge-Bot/CGUs-versions/Sparkpeople/Privacy Policy.md

 Read More

-*   Specific Tips to get through the Weekend
+*   Healthy snack ideas for under 100 calories?
+*   Why the scale isn't a good indicator of health.
 *   What's your "go to" type of workout?
-*   Why the scale isn't a good indicator of health.
+*   "New to me" foods
 *   Please share your favorite "pumpkin" recipes!
-*   Who Motivates you on Sparkpeople?

 View Demo **Low Mount Abduction with Band**
-This exercise targets 2 common problem areas: outer thighs and hips. **Black Bean Chicken**
+This exercise targets 2 common problem areas: outer thighs and hips. **Chef Meg's Spring Rolls**
-Submitted By: **LOSER1231**
+Submitted By: **CHEF\_MEG**

-An easy slow cooker recipe that the family will enjoy!
+This recipe is really easy. it's really more of a process than a recipe.
+Rice paper wrappers, which are available in the ethnic sections of most larger supermarkets these days, are a great way to wrap your veggies and protein for a quick snack or light lunch.

 Full Recipe

 Search Over 200k Healthy Recipes:  Search Get deals by email Get a personalized diet and fitness plan, great newsletters, post to our message boards, and even your own personal SparkPage!